 This supports seniors in synthesizing knowledge skills and dispositions accrued from their liberal arts studies, content areas, and professional courses along with their field-based clinical experiences.
-This course extends learning in order to ensure that candidates have the knowledge, skills, and dispositions necessary to differentiate curriculum for the 21st Century.
-This course also provides support for students as they complete the electronic portfolio required by both DPI and the teacher education program.
-Evidences 3 and 5 will be addressed through this course.
-Prerequisite: Stage II and EDU 344 or EDU 411.
+This course extends learning in order to ensure that candidates have the knowledge, skills, and dispositions necessary to differentiate curriculum for the 21st Century and edTPA planning tasks will be addressed in this course.

+Prerequisite: Stage II and EDU 344 or EDU 411 or HPE 340.